tannewt/wa-law.org/bill/2021-22/sb/5049/1/README.md

 ## Section 3
-(1) There is levied and collected a tax on the distribution and sale of low-proof beverages equal to 99 cents per gallon.
+1. There is levied and collected a tax on the distribution and sale of low-proof beverages equal to 99 cents per gallon.

-(a) A distillery or craft distillery that self-distributes low-proof beverages under the terms of its license shall pay the tax imposed by this section on sales to retailers.
+    a.
+A distillery or craft distillery that self-distributes low-proof beverages under the terms of its license shall pay the tax imposed by this section on sales to retailers.

-(b) A distillery or craft distillery that sells low-proof beverages directly to consumers under the terms of its license shall pay the tax imposed by this section on those sales.
+    b.
+A distillery or craft distillery that sells low-proof beverages directly to consumers under the terms of its license shall pay the tax imposed by this section on those sales.

-(2) The taxes on spirits in RCW 82.08.150 (1) through (7) do not apply to the sale of low-proof beverages.
+2. The taxes on spirits in RCW 82.08.150 (1) through (7) do not apply to the sale of low-proof beverages.

-(3) The spirits retail license issuance fee in RCW 66.24.630(4) does not apply to sales of low-proof beverages.
+3. The spirits retail license issuance fee in RCW 66.24.630(4) does not apply to sales of low-proof beverages.

-(4) For the purposes of this section, "low-proof beverage" and "spirits" have the same meaning as provided in chapter 66.04 RCW.
+4. For the purposes of this section, "low-proof beverage" and "spirits" have the same meaning as provided in chapter 66.04 RCW.

 ## Section 4
 > This section modifies existing section [82.08.150](/rcw/82_excise_taxes/82.08_retail_sales_tax.md).
 Here is the [modified chapter](rcw/82_excise_taxes/82.08_retail_sales_tax.md) for context.